Rebar Sizes Ontario: 10M, 15M, 20M Chart + Buy in Mississauga & Brampton

 Handling rule: Once the epoxy coating is chipped, it’s compromised.
 Cap the ends and tie carefully — don’t drag epoxy bars across rough surfaces.

-We stock both black rebar and epoxy-coated rebar in all common sizes.
+We stock both black rebar and epoxy-coated rebar in all common sizes — buy 15M rebar in Mississauga & Brampton with same or next-day GTA delivery.

 Spacing — the rule of thumb